 A: No. You purchased the song for home and personal use, not for public or educational use.
 You do not own the rights to the music; the copyright holder(s) own the rights to the material.
 And, you do not have synchronization rights to mechanically use the music.

 Q: How do I demonstrate ethical practices to my teachers, students and administrators?

 A: By being a leader and doing it yourself.
-Regarding ethics, we can not be hypocritical.
+Regarding ethics, we cannot be hypocritical.
 No drugs at school means don't bring drugs to school.
 Obeying the laws on plagiarism means we do not plagiarize.
 In that case, we can no longer turn a blind eye or ear to the music copyright laws.
 The law is the law, and so long as it is, we obey it.
-Be a leader, act ethically, and your people will follow.

 Q: How do I teach ownership, especially to a student?